One of the best parts about becoming a plant parent is becoming a plant grandparent.

 Stem cuttings can be placed either directly into a new pot with soil or into a clear container to water propagate; with the water method, you will be able to see how quickly the Friendship Plant begins to root.

 Make sure to take stem cuttings in the warm growing season to give your new plant the best chance at growing without the mother.

 Being of the Pilea genus, the Friendship Plant has a ton of super popular and well-known cousins.

 Though plants of this family are extremely diverse in their shapes, colors, and patterns, the Pilea cadierei (Aluminum Plant) and the Pilea repens (the Black Panamiga) are most similar, sharing the same leaf shape and burgundy coloring on the undersides.

-While the Panamiga is not a plant that’s vulnerable to many issues, it can still develop root rot when overwatered; this can be seen in excessively droopy or dropping leaves.
+While the Friendship Plant is not vulnerable to many issues, it can still develop root rot when overwatered; this can be seen in excessively droopy or dropping leaves.